mrvnthss/mind-brain-behavior/README.md

 ## Acknowledgments

-The icon included in the header of this README was obtained from [Freepik](https://www.freepik.com) and is designed by [juicy_fish](https://www.freepik.com/author/juicy-fish/icons?t=f).
+The icon included in the header of this README is designed by [Freepik](https://www.freepik.com/icon/brain_1829882).